scyto/multicast-relay/README.md

 ## Getting Running

+** NOTE if you are running this on unifios you will need to use the podman command instead of the docker command **

 To get started this is the minimum number of options assuming you have.
 This assumes you LAN is BR0 (VLAN null / 1) and your IoT network is VLAN #50

 `docker run --network=host --restart=always --name ssdp-relay scyto/multicast-relay`